-I dug through the marketing hype to rank the courses from best to least at 29 of these 31 mega-resorts.
-I can't judge Big Cedar Lodge near Branson, Mo., since many of the holes haven't been built yet.
-Plus, the two sprawling Mission Hill properties proved to be too big to handle.
+I dug through the marketing hype to rank the courses from best to least at 30 of these 32 mega-resorts.
+The two sprawling Mission Hill properties proved to be too big to handle.
 Maybe someday I'll get a chance to review all 22 of those courses.
 Jet lag will be the least of my worries.
 Hello, golf fatigue.

-Four courses/72 holes (in order from best to last): North course, South course, West course, 18-hole Pitch and Putt.
+Four courses (in order from best to last): North course, South course, West course, 18-hole Pitch and Putt.

 Comment: This resort in Los Belones, Spain, reaches our threshold with an 18-hole pitch-and-putt course by the great Seve Ballesteros.

 28. Garland Lodge and Golf Resort: 72 holes

 Comment: The four courses in northern Michigan, all designed by former owner Ron Otto during Michigan's golf boom from 1987-95, all introduce something different for golfers.

 Four courses: Bay, Olympic Academy, Hills, Dunes.